 Leading a networking event should be fun, to help things run smoothly, we developed resources and tools to help you along the way, including:

 1. Introduction

 Start with why

 2. Event prep

 - Creating your dream event

-- Guest prep list

-- Do's & don'ts of networking
+- ABC's of organizing a networking event

+- Networking prep checklist

 3. Event day

 - · Event day must-knows

-- Video & Photo Release

 - Slide template

-- Ice breaker activities
+- · Ice breaker activities

 4. After your event

-- How to follow-up
+- Zoom poll

-- Thank-you Notes
+- Relationships

 What's a networking event?

 Networking events promote meaningful connections among students and/or professionals to encourage the development of valuable relationships.
 Start with why The key to organizing a great networking event is to start with an objective, or your "why."
 Check out leadership expert Simon Sinek's TED Talk: How great leaders inspire action to learn more about his "Find your Why" model.
 Before any planning begins, think through why you're organizing a networking event.
 What do you want to accomplish?
 What do you want guests to get out of the experience?
 Get clear on your 'Why' first, and use that clarity of purpose to help you make decisions throughout the planning process.
 How To Plan Your Event With Purpose & Passion 2.
 EVENT PREP Creating your dream event What does success look like for you?
 Link your definition of success to your original "why" statement for leading the event in the first place, and set reachable goals.
 While it's valuable to plan for reaching these goals and achieving success, it's also a good idea to stay flexible and leave room for things you hadn't anticipated.
 There are different ways to measure success, for example the number of participants and event publicity are straightforward and simple to capture.
 If you want to understand the deeper impact of your event on participants, key stakeholders and your team, you could consider having quick interviews with people or ask for their reflections.

 Check out Eventbrite's ABC's of organizing a networking event.
 The basics 1.
 Defining your purpose Did ya start with figuring out your why?
 The best networking events have a clearly defined purpose and bring together people with connected interests.
 Do you want to connect students and professionals in a specific industry?
 Or bring together engineers and technologists interested in being part of a network that promotes community and connectedness?